-During his 40-plus years of practice, Daryl has educated and advised strategic leaders and seasoned change practitioners in many of the world's most successful organizations.
+During his 45-plus years of practice, Daryl has educated and advised strategic leaders and seasoned change practitioners in many of the world's most successful organizations.
 His focus has always been on helping them both understand and address the challenges and opportunities they face during transformational change.

 Daryl's work is built on a strong foundation of research, extensive consulting experience, and a master's degree in psychology.
-He has authored two books-Managing at the Speed of Change (Random House, 1993) and Leading at the Edge of Chaos (John Wiley & Sons, 1998)-and more than 250 other publications including journal and magazine articles, monographs, book chapters, and videos.
+He has authored two books-Managing at the Speed of Change (Random House, 1993) and Leading at the Edge of Chaos (John Wiley & Sons, 1998)-and more than 250 publications, including journal and magazine articles, monographs, book chapters, and videos.
+In recent years, his newer published work has been made available through blogs, essays, and white papers (Advisory Research, Raising Your Game Blog, Essays on the Mastery Path, and Change Thinking).